malcolmjohn123/jobusa_etl/README.md

 ## Cloud Service Implementation and Improvements

-If this project was to be implemented in cloud then I would use snowflake and AWS cloud services.
+If this project was to be implemented in cloud then snowflake and aws cloud would be definitely one of the suitable stack.

 ### Snowflake